flashkiss/Command-Pack-All/README.md

 # FK Installer

-FK Installer is a All in one packages here.
-Auto Install Your need Command, Its Save Your Time
+All Packages Install On Termux In One Click

 ## Installation